MicroStrategy/rest-api-docs/docs/common-workflows/manage-runtime-objects/retrieve-all-runtimes.md

 ---
-title: Workflow Sample - Retrieve all Runtimes
+title: Workflow sample - Retrieve all runtimes
-sidebar_label: Retrieve all Runtimes
+sidebar_label: Retrieve all runtimes
 description: This workflow sample demonstrates how to list all the runtime objects.
 ---